HarolHormaechea/GotIt-AndroidMOOC/README.md

 # GotIt-AndroidMOOC
-Android and Spring project presented for Coursera Android Cloud Services specialization.
+Got It!
+Project for Coursera based Android/Spring Specialization

+Project as presented for peer review when completing Coursera Mobile Cloud Computing MOOC in February 2016.